denolibs/event_emitter/README.md

 - No runtime type checks (Deno / TypeScript support compile time checks)
 - Error handling may require some more work.
-- Does not implemented deprecated methods
+- Does not implement deprecated methods

 ## Licensing